Korean Grammar Point

 4. Examples in Context

-• (While attending the meeting, I received a call and then made an important decision.)
-Informal:
+• I was in a meeting and then received an important email.

 5. Cultural Notes